How difficult is Kafka in German?

 Now, I am not saying that you shouldn't try to read Kafka.
 Compared to other German classics, Kafka really is one of the easier German writers out there.

 I am just saying that it doesn't make a great first novel for beginners who want to start reading and get some comprehensible input (for this, we recommend our simple German stories or our online German lessons).
-This is why we haven't included Kafka's metamorphosis in our blog post on German beginner books (but he did make it into our list of intermediate German books).
+This is why we haven't included Kafka's Metamorphosis in our blog post on German beginner books (but he did make it into our list of intermediate German books).

 But even for intermediate learners, Kafka won't be a walk in the park.
 There will be sentences that will confuse you.